Want to send emails from your domain hosted on SiteGround?

 First, select the CNAME option from the list of DNS record types in SiteGround.

 Then, switch back to your SendLayer account and locate the HOSTNAME.
-Here you’ll see the sl subdomain followed by your domain name.
+Here, you’ll need to copy the sl hostname.

-Go ahead and switch back to your SiteGround account and add the HOSTNAME to the Name field.
-Remember to remove your domain from the hostname before adding it to SiteGround.
+After that, switch back to your SiteGround account and add the HOSTNAME to the Name field.

 Next, be sure the TTL is set to 5 min.